klimatsmart/mbh98emu/README.md

 ## Status

-In testing, the Northern Hemisphere temperature reconstruction (the "hockey stick") has small errors in the last (seventh) decimal place.
-Reconstructed temperature principal components also have small errors in the last (eighth) decimal place.

-This accuracy depends on IEEE-754 compliance and may not apply to all systems.
-The emulation should still be orders of magnitude more accurate than emulations found in the literature, for various reasons.
+In testing, the emulation of the Northern Hemisphere temperature reconstruction (the "hockey stick") is within a millionth of a degree of the original.
+The "old" version of the reconstruction, shown in Figure 7 of MBH98, is reproduced exactly (the archived data has been rounded to four decimal places).
+The accuracy might differ between computers since the calculations involve a lot of single-precision floating-point arithmetic.
+Regardless, this emulation should be much more accurate than those found in the literature.
+Reasons for this include corrections to the proxy networks and differences in how the proxy data is processed.

-The scope of MBH98emu does not include principal component selection rules, as the exact rules used in MBH98 are not known.
+Principal component selection rules are outside the scope of this project, as the exact rules used in MBH98 are not known.
 Selections from MBH98 are hard-coded in `mbh98emu/config/`.
 This was handled similarly in published emulations.

 ## Usage

 Download the MBH98emu repository and run the Python script `mbh98emu/script/mbh98emu.py`.
 The results are saved in `mbh98emu/reconstruction/` and `mbh98emu/validation/`.
 Some intermediate results are saved in other directories.

+Corresponding files for the "old" version are located in `mbh98emu/old/`.

 A run may take around 10 minutes.
 Use the `--fast` flag for faster but less accurate emulation.